cclugor/CodCindy/README.md

-# hello-world
+# Sample code
-Just another repository

 Hello, I'm Cindy, an economist learning how to use Git and GitHub.

+Códigos útiles varios.